microsoft/FluidExamples/brainstorm/README.md

     As shown above, a static prefix is attached to indicate which property this entry holds (`noteId`, `author`, `color`, etc), then to ensure the key is unique for each note, we attach the `noteId` after the static prefix.
 With this structure, we now ensured that properties for each note are stored individually.

 To summarize how these 2 components work together seamlessly, take `setNoteColor()` in [BrainstormModel](./src/BrainstormModel.ts) as example.
 This method is passed down to its view component, [NoteSpace.tsx](./src/view/NoteSpace.tsx), through props.
 As the name suggests, this method gets triggered whenever user changes the color of the note.
 When the color button is selected by the user, the method takes the key (`c_ColorPrefix` + `noteId`) and sets the `SharedMap` value to the desired color value.
-Now that a `SharedMap` key-value pair is changed, the `valueChanged` event is then triggered, and the listener calls the `syncLocalAndFluidState()` method defined in the `useEffect` hook.
+Now that a `SharedMap` key-value pair is changed, the `valueChanged` event is then triggered from `setChangeListener()`, and the listener calls the `syncLocalAndFluidState()` method defined in the `useEffect` hook.
 The `syncLocalAndFluidState()` method then generates new `notes` state with the following procedure:

 1. Get the `NoteIds` from the map
 2. Use the IDs as prefixes in `createNote()` to load the data for each individual note.